Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2020-12-16-more-flexibility-more-communication.markdown

 ---

 Due to synchronisation issues, a workaround not to lose serial data had to be found.
 The workaround is the implementation of a confirmation logic during the serial communication.
 Whenever the microbit writes to the serial, it will wait for a reply from the computer to write more data.
 And vice-versa, the computer will wait for confrimation from the microbit before writing data to the serial buffer.
+The microbit sends out a serial packet containing a simple "Y" once it is ready to continue.
+The computer does the same, however the computer can also send an "R" to let the microbit know some data is coming so that it can listen.